 When you are looking to hire a new employee into your company, courage is a trait you should be looking out for.

-The employee you would like to hire in your company must showcase traits of courage, as this is directly proportionate to the persons level of grit.
+The employee you would like to hire in your company must showcase traits of courage, as this is directly proportionate to the person level of grit.

-Courage to take risks, courage to lead the show every once in a while, courage to accept and embrace and unforeseen losses, and courage to learn from it and move on.
+Courage to take risks, the courage to lead the show every once in a while, the courage to accept and embrace and unforeseen losses, and courage to learn from it and move on.

-Fortunately, grit and courage are traits which can be built, or learnt.
-The more courage you exercise, the more courage you built in you than when you first started off.
+Fortunately, grit and courage are traits which can be built or learned.
+The more courage you exercise, the more courage you built-in you than when you first started.

 In simple words, conscientiousness means the ability to be meticulous, painstaking and careful.
-This too, is directly related to grit.
-In order to commit to long term goals, a person must be meticulous in his work.
+This too is directly related to grit.
+To commit to long term goals, a person must be meticulous in his work.

 Attention to detail is a must, and this is a quality most people with grit easily possess.
 Thinking of dreams and goals are easy, everyone does it.
-But in order to actually follow through, it takes much more than the common crowd to actually do it.
+But to follow through, it takes much more than the common crowd to do it.

 A person who plans on achieving long term goals must be careful in his steps.
-Risk taking is a part of any endeavour, but that too, must be well thought out.
+Risk taking is a part of any endeavor, but that too must be well thought out.